wu-irene/Inventory-Management-System/README.md

 ## Technology 📘

-Skills Required:

 - Proficiency in C++ programming language
 - Knowledge of UPCitemdb, Gmail API via cURL HTTP request
 - Familiarity with JSON library and file management
 - Understanding of encryption methods
 - Database knowledge acquired from the CS166 course or equivalent

-**Note:** While we welcome learning and skill development, we wish to focus on perfecting and utilizing our existing skills for efficient software development.

 Programming Environment: Visual Studio Code